Worn, worn, worn… how many words can I entangle today to express how much adoration I hold for you?

-Worn Journal has a cult following and doubtless, some reading here may count yourselves amongst them.
+Worn Journal has a cult following and you may count yourself amongst them.
 I came to Worn in 2009, when, through the joys of Twitter, I was sent a review copy for the tiny blog I kept at the time.
 The only remnant of that review is the photograph at the top, but suffice to say reading that issue was enough to hook me into Worn’s World.
 Back issues and subscriptions were bought, and copies remain amongst the treasured possessions on my bookshelf.
 Maybe you’ll have similar stories.

 Worn was a breath of fresh air in the stale climate of late noughties magazines tied to trend-led or celebrity-focused fashion coverage.
 It tapped into the wealth of knowledge surrounding fashion, with articles delving into history, construction, and niche corners that occupy our dressed lives.
 Worn wrote what many mainstream magazines seem to ignore.
 And ignored the rulebook others like to follow.
 There were no lists – unless you count pieces on the history of shirt collars or types of lace – and articles danced the line of accessibility and academics.